Quantum jump metrology in a two-cavity network: A two-mode cavity network with quantum feedback

 \subsection{The effect of quantum feedback}

 Suppose an instantaneous strong laser pulse is applied directly to cavity $i$.
-Then the effect of this operation on the coherent state $|\gamma_i(t) \rangle$ of cavity $i$ can be described by a displacement operator of the form
+Then the effect of this operation on the coherent state $|\gamma_i(t) \rangle$ of mode $i$ in the $c$ basis can be described by a displacement operator of the form

-where $\gamma$ is a complex number.
+where $\beta$ is a complex number that describes the strength and phase of the feedback pulse and can assume any value.
 Taking this into account, one can show that the result is a change such that

-However, in the experimental setup in Fig.~\ref{fig:setup}, quantum feedback pulses do not trigger a laser pulse that disturbs the cavities directly.
+However, in the experimental setup in Fig.~\ref{fig:setup}, quantum feedback does not trigger a laser pulse that disturbs the cavities directly.
 Instead, because of the presence of a beamsplitter, each laser pulse usually affects the field in both cavities.

 For simplicity, we take the feedback strengths of the laser pulses as constant in time, although it could be made time dependent for further generality.
 This allows us to model the effect of the feedback by four complex numbers $\beta_i^{(d)}$ which characterise the quantum feedback strength generated by laser $i$ upon detection of a photon in detector $d$ with $d=1,2$.
 For convenience we arrange these numbers into two vectors